GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/09.Land-of-Pure-Delight/docs.md

 ---
+title: |
-title: 899.
-Land of Pure Delight
+    899. Land of Pure Delight - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 899.
+Land of Pure Delight.
+There is a land of pure delight, Where saints immortal reign; Infinite day excludes the night, And pleasures banish pain.
+There everlasting spring abides, And never with'ring flow'rs, And but a little space divides This heav'nly land from ours.
+    keywords:  |
-    keywords: Christ in Song, Land of Pure Delight, There is a land of pure delight,
+        Christ in Song, adventhymnals, advent hymnals, Land of Pure Delight, There is a land of pure delight.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 899. LAND OF PURE DELIGHT
+####  Christ in Song,

 ```txt
 1.